 Facilities at Berrington Hall

-As usual with National Trust there’s places for refreshments, at both the tea room and stables cafe.
+As usual with National Trust there’s places for refreshments at Berrington Ludlow, in both the tea room and stables cafe.
 The toilets were clean and tidy, and there’s a second hand bookshop open on certain days.

 There’s a natural children’s playground although we didn’t check that out – N’s decided he’s probably too old for most playgrounds now.